Design Inputs: Best Practices, FAQs, and Examples

 Why trace requirements to software items? 🔗

-This ensures that each requirement has been implemented.
+This ensures that each requirement has been fully implemented.

 Why trace requirements to verification protocols? 🔗